Yubee116/users_sandbox/README.md

 # Running Tests
-From the app root directory, Run `rails test -v` for verbose execution of test
+From the app root directory,
+- Run `rails test -v` for verbose execution of tests: Model, Controller, ViewComponent, Job/Worker
+- Run `rails test:system` to execute system tests (requires running sidekiq process)

 # Making it better
 Below is a non-exhaustive list of possible improvements to the app